FortAwesome/angular-fontawesome/docs/usage/explicit-reference.md

 }
 ```

-You can also use a [https://fontawesome.com/kits](Font Awesome Kit).
+You can also use a [Font Awesome Kit](https://fontawesome.com/kits).
 With a Kit
 you can upload your own icons or pick only the icons you'd like to use.

 [Find out more about Kits and how you can use them in JavaScript projects](https://fontawesome.com/docs/web/setup/use-kit)